AliceSchuster/Udacity_Project_1/README.md

 Using the Munich Airbnb dataset, this project aims to answer the following three questions of interest:

 1. In which months are most Airbnb listings still available (total and by room type)?
-2. In which Munich areas (zip codes) are the best airbnb listings (according to total rating)?
+2. In which Munich areas (zip codes) are the best Airbnb listings (according to total rating)?
 3. Do less expensive listings have a lower rating compared to expensive listings?

 ## Files

-This project uses data from the [Munich AirBnB dataset](http://insideairbnb.com/get-the-data.html)
+This project uses data from the [Munich Airbnb dataset](http://insideairbnb.com/get-the-data.html)

 The analysis includes detailed listings data (download: listings.csv.gz) as well as detailed calendar data for listings (download: calendar.csv.gz).
 The unzipped data are stored in the Data folder of this project.